nekuda-ai/nekuda-agent-demo/README.md

    # Copy the environment template
    cp .env.example .env

-   # Edit .env with your Nekuda SDK keys
+   # Edit .env with your nekuda SDK keys
    nano .env  # or use your preferred editor
    ```